Inimesh/game_of_life/README.md

 # Conway's game of life

-This is an attempt to code the "no-player game", Conway's Game of Life.
+This is an attempt to code the "zero-player game", Conway's Game of Life.

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life